-Table A.7 Land Registry Property Prices : Average price by property at March 2018
+Table A.7 Land Registry Property Prices: Average price by property type: Quarter ended March 2019

 Source: UK House Price Index, Land Registry

 House prices in West Berkshire remain higher than those for the south east region and country as a whole.
 This has led to a shortage of affordable homes for local people and key workers, which is reflected in the increase in the percentage of households now living in private rented accommodation.